Gorshipiskp/Measurement-Values-System/README.md

 #### Imagine that we have several problems in physics, and we need to solve them according to the given formulas.

-1. #### Determine the weight of a person weighing 70 kg in an elevator descending equidistant with an acceleration of 1 m / s2.
+1. #### Determine the weight of a person weighing 70 kg in an elevator descending equidistant with an acceleration of 1 m / s ** 2.

 ```python
 from values_system import MathValue